CyberMatters/ObfuscateCommands/README.md

 ## Overview

 SOC and CERT analysts usually have a list of plaintext malicious commands that they want to detect or quickly find during forensic analysis.
-However, attackers often obfuscate their commands in order to evade classic detection rules based on plaintext commands.
+However, attackers often obfuscate their commands in order to evade standard detection rules based on plaintext commands.

 ObfuscateCommands is useful when you have a list of plain text commands (or any strings) and wish to obtain their equivalent in different encoding type.